kmrdeepak22/CampBlock/README.md

 # CampBlock
-CampBlock: a student record management application on hyperledger fabric
+CampBlock: a student record management application built on the top of hyperledger fabric.